tekumara/ray-demo/README.md

 - bumped the memory from 512Mi to 1Gi

 Each pod needs 1 CPU and 1GB RAM, for a total of 4 CPU (ie: operator + head + 2 workers) and 4GB RAM.

-## Ingress

-The Ray client server will be exposed on localhost port 10001.
-The Ray dashboard can be accessed on [http://localhost:10001/dashboard/](http://localhost:10001/dashboard/)